Frequently asked water management questions

-Why is the water in my lake so low (or so high)?
+Why is the water in some lakes so low (or so high)?

-Water levels in your lake may appear low or high for a variety of reasons.
+Water levels in some lakes may appear low or high for a variety of reasons.
 For example:

 - The lakes of the Trent-Severn watershed typically rise or refill in the spring depending upon the rate and volume of snow melt and spring rainfall.